zkevinbai/Alexandria/README.md

         * defined search action, and created a search reducer
         * defined custom parser for search results
 * Week 10 Day 2 - Alexandria Frontend
+    * complete searchbar functionality
+        * queries the googlebooks api with on enter
+            * succeeded in building auto-search, but hit the free api limit
+        * displays results in clean dropdown, in the same style as google
+        * clears the query once the user deletes their search query
+    * complete splash page
+      * integrate search bar to demonstrate functionality
+      * consistent and clear design philosophy
+          * muted color theme in light of library theme
+    * complete user auth components
+        * modal signup and login
+* Week 10 Day 3 - Alexandria Deployment